-- The percentage of total customer orders that were non-directed orders, and the percentages of total non-directed orders that were market orders, limit orders, or other orders
+- The percentage of total customer orders that were non-directed orders, and the percentages of total non-directed orders that were market orders, limit orders,

 - The identity of the venues to which a significant percentage of total non-directed orders were routed for execution

 - The percentage of total non-directed orders routed to the venue, and the percentages of total non-directed market orders, non-directed limit orders, and non-directed other orders that were routed to the venue

 - Terms of the material aspects of the broker-dealer’s relationship with each venue identified above, including a description of any arrangement for payment for order flow and any profit-sharing relationship

 The reports are to be made public for each calendar quarter and published no later than one month after the end of the quarter.
 Another piece of this rule requires annual public notification that the detail is available.

 Pursuant to the rule, customers can request details, from their investment representative, on the identity of the venue to which the customer’s orders were routed